CrowdCoin-Team/Dash-Pool-Integration/README.md

 If you are behind a NAT, you should enable TCP port forwarding on your router.
 Forward port 9998 to the host running P2Pool.

-If you get a twisted or abort connection error, try running
+If you get a twisted or abort connection error, try running:

     python run_p2pool.py -n

 Run for additional options.